beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 #Purpose
-This script was created to run the GATK germline variant calling best pratices pipeline.
+The scripts within this repo were created to run the GATK germline variant calling best pratices pipeline.
 The pipeline takes unprocessed bam file(s) as input and outputs the biological genomic variance of the input to a given reference

 ##Overview

 ###Setup & Pipeline
+There are currently 4 scripts:

-There are 2 scripts, Setup and Pipeline.
-The setup script installs all of the necessary tools and all of the references.
-The pipeline script implements the GATK pipeline.
+1. **Setup** installs all of the necessary tools and all of the references.
+2.  **processingGATK** runs the steps necessary to transforms reads into being ready for variant calling.
+Flagstat,Sort, Mark Duplicates, Indel Realignment, BQSR
+3.  **UGvariantCalling.sh** Unified Genotyper variant calling plus VQSR
+4.  **HAPvariantCalling.sh** Haplotyper variant calling plus VQSR

+There is no clear answer about which genotyper to use, you need to pick what you depending on your goals.
+The HC is more accurate for both SNPs and INDELs but is horribly slow and doesn't scale well to multiple samples.

+#
-###Reference Files
+##Reference Files
 All reference files have come from the GATK Resource bundle which can be found at [B37 Resource Bundle](ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/2.5/b37)

 * **Reference Genome (GRCh37):**